Explore Congaree National Park.

 Then you’ve come to the right place!

-Hi, I’m Natalie, and I am a national parks-obsessed mom who has compiled all of the details, itineraries, dining guides, and hiking information for the perfect trip to the world’s first national park.
+Hi, I’m Natalie, and I am a national parks-obsessed mom who has compiled all of the details, itineraries, dining guides, and hiking information for the perfect trip to one of the remaining stretches of hardwood bottomlands in the South.

 Whether you need to know the camping options in the park or which trail is best for your kids, you’ll find it here.